stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/13_i18n/index.md

 to the translator.
  * **$array::** (optional) An array of injecting variables into the second parameter

-#### Usage in PHP Files
+#### Usage in PHP files

 	:::php

 	// Simple string translation
 	_t('LeftAndMain.FILESIMAGES','Files & Images');

-	// Using the natural languate comment parameter to supply additional context information to translators _t('LeftAndMain.HELLO','Site content','Menu title');
+	// Using the natural language comment parameter to supply additional context information to translators _t('LeftAndMain.HELLO','Site content','Menu title');

 	// Using injection to add variables into the translated strings.